Banjorabbit/algorithm_library/README.md

 # Algorithm Library
-The Algorithm library repository is a collection of algorithms written in C++14.
+The Algorithm library repository is a collection of algorithms written in C++.
 The public interface is found in [include](/include/).
 The implementations are found in subfolders of [src](/src/).

 Both the interface and implementations are heavily dependent on [Eigen](https://gitlab.com/libeigen/eigen/).

-It is a personal project in continous development and there are no guarantees regarding stability or any of the other *lities.
+It is a personal project in continous development.

 ## Benchmarks
 Benchmarks are implemented using [Google benchmark](https://github.com/google/benchmark) and are located [here](apps/benchmark).